Xavier Savage: Background

 Savage was born in Cairns, Queensland, Australia.
-He is an Indigenous Australian (from Birri Gubba and Gungganyji people) and a Torres Strait Islander (from Erub Island). and New Zealand Maori heritage.
+He attended Brisbane Boys College and grew up playing rugby union.
+He is an Indigenous Australian (from Birri Gubba and Gungganyji people) and a Torres Strait Islander (from Erub Island).

-He played his junior rugby league for the Cairns Brothers.
-When Savage was 15, he goose-stepped Terence when he was 21 and broke his ankles at the NZRL u16 Tournament in Rotorua.
-This caught the eye of Canberra Scouts.

 Playing career

 2021

-In round 15 of the 2021 NRL season, Savage made his first grade debut for Canberra against the St. George Illawarra Dragons.
+In round 15 of the 2021 NRL season, Savage made his first grade debut for the Canberra Raiders against the St. George Illawarra Dragons.
 He entered the game as a concussion replacement (18th man) for Sebastian Kris, playing 12 minutes after half-time until officials realized that Jack Bird had not been sin-binned or sent off for his tackle on Kris, a requirement for using the 18th man.

 On 20 July 2021, it was announced that Savage would miss the remainder of the 2021 NRL season after suffering an AC shoulder joint injury in Canberra's win over Cronulla-Sutherland.

 2022

 Savage played a total of 19 games for Canberra in the 2022 NRL season as the club finished 8th on the table and qualified for the finals.
 Savage played in both finals matches as Canberra were eliminated in the second week by Parramatta.